chocolatey-community/chocolatey-test-environment/ReadMe.md

     * 4 CPUs - `v.customize ["modifyvm", :id, "--cpus", "4"]`
     * Clipboard disabled - `v.customize ["modifyvm", :id, "--clipboard", "disabled"]`
     * Drag and Drop disabled - `v.customize ["modifyvm", :id, "--draganddrop", "disabled"]`

+## Troubleshooting

+You get this error: "A Vagrant environment or target machine is required to run this command.
+Run `vagrant init` to create a new Vagrant environment.
+Or, get an ID of a target machine from `vagrant global-status` to run this command on.
+A final option is to change to a directory with a Vagrantfile and to try again." - please cd into the vagrant subdirectory of this repo and try again.